agnes-slezsak/fingertips-store/README.md

 ## Features

 - ⚡️ Fast development with Vite and React
-- 🎨 Custom theme using CSS variables and styled-components
+- 🎨 Custom theme using styled-components
 - 🧹 Linting with ESLint and recommended React rules

 ## Getting Started